upros/ATLS/atls/draft-friel-tls-over-http-01.md

 ## Bootstrapping Devices

 There are far more classes of clients being deployed on today's networks than at any time previously.
-This poses challenges for network administators who need to mange their network and the clients connecting to their network, and poses challenges for client vendors and client software developers who must ensure that their clients can connect to all required services.
+This poses challenges for network administrators who need to mange their network and the clients connecting to their network, and poses challenges for client vendors and client software developers who must ensure that their clients can connect to all required services.

 One common example is where a client is deployed on a local domain TCP/IP network that protects its perimeter using a TLS terminating middlebox, and the client needs to establish a secure connection to a service in a different network via the middlebox.
 This is illustrated in {{bootstrap-device}}.

 Traditionally, this has been enabled by the network administrator deploying the necessary certificate authority trusted roots on the client.
-This can be achieved at scale using standard tools that enable the administrator to automatically push trusted roots out to all client machines in the network from a centralised domain controller.
+This can be achieved at scale using standard tools that enable the administrator to automatically push trusted roots out to all client machines in the network from a centralized domain controller.
 This works for for personal computers, laptops and servers running standard Operating Systems that can be centrally managed.
 This client management process breaks for multiple classes of clients that are being deployed today, there is no standard mechanism for configuring trusted roots on these clients, and there is no standard mechanism for these clients to securely traverse middleboxes.

 ~~~
 +--------+    C->M TLS    +-----------+   M->S TLS   +---------+